kalniei/wl-docs/docs/user/staff-members.md

 we have all options as in the (Add Staff member)[#add-staff-member]

-The route for editinf staff member:
+The route for editing staff member:

 ```
 PUT /v1/staff-members/staffMemberId